FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Experiments

 \subsubsection{Evaluation Metrics}

 We evaluate performance using cumulative return (CR\%), sharpe ratio (SR), and maximum drawdown (MDD\%).
 CR reflects overall profitability, while SR measures the risk-adjusted return by showing how much excess return it generates per unit of total risk.
-MDD quantifies the worst-case loss over the trading horizon, which in the Position-Aware Trading Task directly reflects exposure and vulnerability under held positions.
-Since CR has been introduced earlier (see Eq.~\eqref{cr}), here we provide the formulas for SR and MDD as follows:
+MDD quantifies the worst-case loss over the trading horizon, which in the position-aware trading task directly reflects exposure and vulnerability under held positions.
+CR has been introduced earlier (see Eq.~\eqref{cr}), and the formulas for SR and MDD are provided in Appendix~\ref{app:metrics}.

-where $R_p$ is the average return of the portfolio, $R_f$ is the risk-free rate, and $\sigma_p$ is the standard deviation of portfolio returns.
-A higher sharpe ratio indicates more efficient risk-adjusted performance.

-where $t$ denotes the index of the trading day, $P^{t}$ is the account value (the market value of the current stock position) at day $t$, and $P_{trough}^{t}$ is the lowest future account value observed after day $t$.
-A smaller MDD reflects stronger downside protection and greater robustness of the strategy.